Updated On : October 10, 2022

 When this Act declares one fact as conclusive proof of another, the court shall, on proof of the one fact, regard the other as proved and shall not allow evidence to be given to disprove it.

-Evidence may be given of facts in issue and relevant facts under the following cases.
+Evidence of facts in the issue and relevant facts in the following cases may be given.

-1. Evidence may be given of facts in issue and relevant facts.
+1. Evidence may be given of facts in the issue and relevant facts.

-Evidence may be given in any suit or proceeding of the existence or non-existence of every fact in issue and of other facts hereinafter declared relevant and of no others.
+Evidence may be given in any suit or proceeding of the existence or non-existence of every fact in issue; other facts hereinafter declared relevant, and of no others.

 Explanation - This section shall not enable any person to give evidence of a fact which he is disentitled to prove by any provision of the law for the time being in force relating to Civil Procedure.